b3nab/instapy-cli/README.md

 (Write it and collaborate! :wink:)

 ## Support the project and the author
-Offer me a beer and support me and instapy-cli. :tada:
+Offer me a coffe or a beer and support instapy-cli. :tada:

 Click the button here >
 [![Build Status](https://img.shields.io/badge/Paypal-DONATE-blue.svg?logo=paypal